 Miller has asked unions to submit any final concession proposals by Tuesday.
 Thirty of the notices went to full-time employees and about the same number went to part-time employees, Miller said.

 Tom Ramsey, the general unit representative for the San Bernardino Public Employees Association, said members offered 10 percent in concessions in an Oct.
-29 proposal that suggested reducing work days from 10 hours to nine.

 He said the union received no response until the layoff notices were issued Thursday.
 Ramsey said he's aware of seven general unit employees that were laid-off, but doesn't know the total number.

 Ramsey also expressed anger that, as of Thursday, the Colton Police Officers Association had not been impacted by concessions or layoffs.
 That, he said, has forced other city employees to endure deeper cuts.

 Ramsey suggested that Miller, the city's police chief who was appointed Interim City Manager in May, has shielded officers from cuts.
 Miller is set to return to the police chief role exclusively when newly appointed City Manager Rob Foster begins work Dec.
 7.